Simply LaKita

 Instructions

-• Place the cut yams into a pot and cover with water.
-Bring to a low boil and cook until they have a bite and can be pierced with a fork.
-Careful not to over-cook, they should not be fully cooked, just enough to soften.
+• Place the cut yams (5 large sweet potatoes) into a large pot and cover with water.
+Bring to a low boil over medium-high heat and cook until they have a bite and can be pierced with a fork.
+Careful not to overcook, they should not be fully cooked, just enough to soften.
 Approximately 10 minutes.

 • Preheat the oven to 350 degrees F.